Best Practices To Gain More Value From Your Customer Experience Survey

 Finally, try not to annoy your customers with too many survey prompts.
 Instead, try to survey them only at the most critical points on their customer journey with you, which should also help to ensure you obtain only the most valuable information.

-3) Try to focus your survey efforts on customers that bring the highest value to your business
+3) Focus your survey efforts on customers that bring the highest value

 For some parts of the customer journey such as your website, instead of collecting feedback from everyone, it’s possible to focus on just your highest value customers.
 And in the case of website visitors these will be those who purchase your products or services at an increased frequency, while also spending more money when compared to your average customer.